teambit/docs/docs/overview.md

 - **Contextual versioning**: Versioning each component and controlling each component’s dependency graph, so you can update related components together and avoid bumping versions to unrelated parts of the repository.
 - **Distribute from any path**: Publish multiple components from any path in any the repository without refactoring it’s source code or structure.

-2) The organization, consumption, collaboration, and discovery of components shared between different teams and projects:
+2) The organization, consumption, collaboration, and discovery of components shared between different projects and teams:

 - **Organizing all shared components** by team, context etc.
 - **Visuzling components** with live rendering, preview examples etc.